icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 Title: NACA-TN-1393
 Date: 2022-01-29 12:00
 Category: NACA
-tags: cylinder, natural icing
+tags: cylinder, natural icing, meteorology

-> ### "The rotating-cylinder method of measuring liquid water content is generally regarded as being the most accurate and dependable procedure thus far developed"
+### _"The rotating-cylinder method of measuring liquid water content is generally regarded as being the most accurate and dependable procedure thus far developed"_

+![Figure 5: Liquid water content and drop size by rotating cylinder measurement as compared with Weather Bureau scale of icing intensity.
+This is a graph of Mean effective drop diameter in microns vs. Liquid water content in g/m^3.
+Lines for the intensity values 1, 6, and 12 g/cm^2-h are shown,
+as well as several flight measurement values](images/naca-tn-1393/Figure%205.png)

 # “A Flight Investigation of the Meteorological Conditions Conducive to the Formation of Ice on Airplanes"
 [^1]